ufcg-lsd/saps-engine/README.md

   bash sebal-engine/scripts/infrastructure/deploy_fetcher [private-key-path]
   ```

-  When ran, the above command will generate a file into **fetcher/fetcher-info/fetcher-exec-info** with all needed information about returned resource.
+  When finished, the above command will generate a file into **fetcher/fetcher-info/fetcher-exec-info** with all needed information about returned resource.

 ## Using SEBAL Engine CLI
 ### Using Catalog